li-zhenyuan/li-zhenyuan.github.io/_pages/about.md

 # 🔥 News
+- 🧑‍💻 *2025.12*: Invited to serve as an Early Career Editorial Board member for the journal "Digital Twins and Applications".
+Welcome innovative submissions on digital twin technologies across all domains!
 - 📑 *2025.11*: Our paper "Actionable, Customizable, and Causality-Preserving Cyberattack Emulation with LLM-powered Symbolic Planning" is accepted by ACNS'26.
 - 🏗️ *2025.11*: Granted National Natural Science Foundation of Ningbo (Youth Ph.D Program) as PI.
 - 📑 *2025.11*: Our paper "Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators" is accepted by NDSS'26.